gfunkmonk/deadjournal/_posts/2019/07/2019-07-03-the-bus-came-back.md

 excerpt_separator: "<!--more-->"
 categories:
 - My Photography
-tags: lgbt photography personal ladymunter luyd menergy
+tags: lgbt photography personal ladymunter luyd menergy drag
 ---

 Recently, I've been going to **[Category Is Books](https://www.categoryisbooks.com/)**, a fantastic queer bookshop in the Southside of Glasgow. <!--more-->One thing that caught my eye was that in the fanzine section, there were reprints of **Lock Up Your Daughters**, a legendary Glasgow-based queer fanzine from the early 2010s, which had a further life in a spin-off club night, which worked with *[Menergy]({{"/tag/menergy.html" | relative_url }})* in it's early days.